mutual-ai/Fusion_RMAC/README.md

 To run the code, you need to download the image of Oxford5k and Paris6k datasets and deep model released by Tolias in their ICLR 2016 paper
 Particular object retrieval with integral max-pooling of CNN activations.

-You need to put the image in dataset dir.
+You need to put the image in datasets directory with sub-direcotory oxford5k and paris6k images and ground-truth .mat file.

 By fusion global and local R-MAC feature, the mAP can be improved and cost no extensive computation.